JB public transport guide

 Image credit: ED J via Google Maps

-Taman Mount Austin
+Taman Seri Austin

 Image adapted from: Ling Ho via Google Maps, TheSmartLocal

-Bus T11 is a good way to get directly to Taman Mount Austin, a popular getaway for Singaporeans.
+Bus J11 is a good way to get directly to Taman Mount Austin, a popular getaway for Singaporeans.
 It’s not hard to see why, considering the area is a treasure trove of fun activities, from karaoke studios like Loud Speaker Family Karaoke to adventure theme parks like Austin Heights Water & Adventure Park.

 Image adapted from: Downtown JB, Patrick Choh via Google Maps